What are Student Learning Outcomes?

 As a result of the academic advising experience, students will

-2. Discover and reflect on strengths, values and aspirations in order to clarify academic interest
+- Discover and reflect on their strengths, values and aspirations

-- Select majors appropriate for their skills, interests and abilities
+- Connect majors to their skills, interests and abilities

 - Degree planning tools